WSm-77/traffic_light_management/README.md

 vehicles that can pass through the crossing without collisions.
 Finding the maximum number of non-colliding vehicles is done by utilizing the <a href=https://arxiv.org/pdf/1101.1266>Bron-Kerbosch algorithm</a> for finding the maximum weighted clique in a weighted graph, where vertices are represented by lane types and edges represent the absence of collisions between lane types.
-The weight of each vertex is the number of vehicles currently occupying the given lane type.
+The weight of each vertex is the number of vehicles that are first in the vehicles queue and are occupying the given lane type.

 ### Preparing Simulation